Peter O'Malley: Growth of international baseball

+O'Malley was also deeply involvement in the U.S. Little League program as longtime chairman of the Little League Foundation.

+NFL stadium plans

-In 1996, after earlier consideration and partly owing to a phone call from Los Angeles Mayor Richard Riordan on August 22, 1995 at 3:25 p.m., O'Malley met with NFL officials to discuss the possible construction of a football-only stadium on Dodger-owned property surrounding Dodger Stadium.
+In 1996, after earlier consideration and partly owing to a phone call from Los Angeles Mayor Richard Riordan on August 22, 1995, at 3:25 p.m., O'Malley met with NFL officials to discuss the possible construction of a football-only stadium on Dodger-owned property surrounding Dodger Stadium.
 His plan offered solutions to a number of problems faced by the NFL in locating a team in Los Angeles, following the departure of both the Rams and the Raiders.
-First, it provided for scarce, centrally-located land.
+First, it provided for scarce, centrally located land.
 Second, the proposal came attached to highly regarded, established sports franchise management via the O'Malley involvement.
 Third, like Dodger Stadium, the new facility would be privately financed, and thus not entangled in lengthy municipal funding debates.
 Fourth, the plan called for alignment with an expansion team, meaning that no existing franchise would have to be moved.

 Published reports indicated that O'Malley spent upwards of $1 million on an initial round of architectural renderings, land use studies and environmental impact research, and quickly garnered substantial support among NFL owners who would have to vote their approval.
 As meetings continued over the next year, O'Malley received a call from Mayor Riordan, asking him to cease pursuit of the NFL franchise.
 The city had decided that the team should play in the Los Angeles Memorial Coliseum, already more than 70 years old, and absent any of the considerable amenities now standard in NFL stadiums.
 O'Malley reluctantly shelved his work and withdrew, noting that while he believed strongly in the viability of his proposal, "you can't fight City Hall."
 The Rams, however, would return to Los Angeles from St. Louis in 2016; a year later, the Chargers also relocated to Los Angeles from San Diego.